jara001/f1tenth-rules/rules.md

 3. We will provide test environments (maps) for the teams to use this platform as a training and evaluation environment while they develop their code.

-4. Teams need to prepare their code with their local machine.
+4. Teams need to prepare their code with their local machine

 5. Teams need to submit their code with their local machine.